fibercrypto/skycoin-wiki/cipher-package.md

 ## Deterministic Wallet Addresses

+Read the [[Deterministic Keypair Generation Method]] for the details on the deterministic keypair generator.

 To generate N addresses deterministicly from a wallet passphrase or seed, do
 ```go
 n := 16 //generate 16 addresses